Last updated Sept. 27, 2018

 Is flu spreading in Spokane?

-While flu typically peaks in Spokane in January through mid-March, flu can be present in the community at any time.
+Yes, flu is currently circulating in Spokane County.
 Protect yourself and others by getting the flu vaccine and using good health manners; washing hands, covering coughs, and staying home and away from others when sick.

 What is influenza (also called the "flu")?